 - Madrid is one of the safest cities in the world to travel solo.

-- In case you want to socialize, you will have no difficulty making new friends and finding people with your same interests.
+- In case you want to socialize, you will have no difficulty making new friends and finding people with the same interests.
 Locals are very friendly and open to chatting with tourists.

 - Prices are, in general, affordable compared to other major capital cities in Europe and America.
 Traveling solo means that you cannot share expenses, and the cheap prices in Madrid will help you to make the most of your trip.
 You will find the prices of alcoholic drinks especially competitive.